How we evaluate the scale of impact in early stage startups

 How easily can the product be adopted widely, if demand is there?
 Rate “High”, “Medium” or “Low” and explain why.

-How we rate Esusu and Motivote on our three point scale.
+How we compared Esusu and Motivote on our three-point scale.

 Individual Impact